progit/progit/pl/09-git-internals/01-chapter9.markdown

     05408d195263d853f09dca71d55116663690c27c blob   12908 3478 1189
     7a9eb2fba2b1811321254ac360970fc169ba2330 blob   2056716 2056872 5401

 Duży obiekt jest na samym dole: 2MB.
 Aby dowiedzieć się jaki to jest plik, użyjesz komendy `rev-list`, której miałeś okazję już poznać w rozdziale 7.
-Jeżeli przekażesz opcję `--objects` do `rev-list`, w wyniku pokazane zostaną sumy SHA commitów oraz obiektów blob z przypożądkowanymi do nich nazwami plików.
+Jeżeli przekażesz opcję `--objects` do `rev-list`, w wyniku pokazane zostaną sumy SHA commitów oraz obiektów blob z przyporządkowanymi do nich nazwami plików.
 Możesz użyć tej komendy, aby odnaleźć nazwę obiektu blob:

 <!-- The big object is at the bottom: 2MB.
 To find out what file it is, you’ll use the `rev-list` command, which you used briefly in Chapter 7.
 If you pass `--objects` to `rev-list`, it lists all the commit SHAs and also the blob SHAs with the file paths associated with them.
 You can use this to find your blob’s name: -->